platzky/platzky/docs/plugins/index.rst

 Loaded plugins and their shortcodes are listed on the admin *Help* page (``/admin/help``).
-A plugin is listed under its own ``name`` — the entry-point name it is installed and configured under — so an operator reading the page can find it in their config.
+A plugin is listed under its own ``name`` — the entry-point name it is installed and configured under — so a site owner reading the page can find it in their config.
 The description comes from the class docstring; override ``get_info()`` to write one by hand: